-The inner grease cavity of the steering arms should be cleaned when the bearings are replaced.
+The inner grease cavity of the steering arm assemblies should be cleaned when the bearings are replaced.

-- 1. Follow the procedures for removal of the relay rod from the ball joint in the bell crank and idler steering arm. - 2.
-Follow the procedures for removal of tie rod ends for the crank steering arm. - 3.
-Remove the pivot bolt that mounts the steering arm and remove the steering arm from the sub-frame. - 4.
+- 1. Follow the procedures for removal of the Relay Rod from the ball joint in the bell crank and idler arm. - 2.
+Follow the procedures for removal of tie rod ends for the crank arm. - 3.
+Remove the pivot bolts that mount the idler arm and bell crank.
+Remove them from the sub-frame. - 4.
 Remove the retaining rings from the pivot sleeve and remove the sleeve.
 A rubber or brass hammer may be used to remove the sleeve.
 Retain shims. - 5.
-Support the steering arm bearing housing and press the bearing out of each end of the steering arm.
+Support the steering arm assembly bearing housing and press the bearing out of each end.

-- 1. Clean out the steering arm grease cavity. - Inspect steering arm bearing housing bores and remove burrs by honing.
-Replace steering arm if the bore is damaged. - 3.
-Pack the steering arm bearing with grease. - 4.
-Support the steering arm bearing housing and press the bearing into each end of the steering arm.
-Note that the seal side of the bearing should face out. - 5.
-Inspect the pivot sleeve and remove burrs with emery cloth. - 6.
-Install one retaining ring onto pivot sleeve. - 7.
+- 1. Clean out the steering arm assembly. - 2.
+Inspect steering arm assembly bearing housing bores and remove burrs by honing.
+Replace steering arm assembly if the bore is damaged. - 3.
+Support the steering arm assembly bearing housing and press the bearing into each end. - 4.
+Inspect the pivot sleeve and remove burrs with emery cloth. - 5.
+Install one retaining ring onto pivot sleeve. - 6.
 Insert the pivot sleeve into the lower bearing.
-Use a rubber mallet or similar tool to drive the inner sleeve into the
+Use a rubber mallet or similar tool to drive the inner sleeve into the bearings such that the bottom-retaining ring is seated against the bottom inner race.
+Do not use a steel hammer to install the sleeve because bearing raceways can be damaged.

-- bearings such that the bottom-retaining ring is seated against the bottom inner race.
-Do not use a steel hammer to install the sleeve because bearing raceways can be damaged. - 8.
-Install upper retaining ring.
-Reseat lower retaining ring against the lower inner race as needed. - 9.
+- 7. Install upper retaining ring.
+Reseat lower retaining ring against the lower inner race as needed. - 8.
 Determine the number of shims needed by stacking the shims and placing the stack between the upper retaining ring and inner race until a snug fit is achieved.
 Remove one shim from the stack and this is the number of shims needed.
-A maximum of six shims may be used. - 10.
-Remove the upper retaining ring, install the shims determined in step 9 onto the inner sleeve at upper inner race, and re-install the upper retaining ring.
-Check that upper retaining ring is properly seated in the groove of the inner sleeve. - 11.
-Place the steering arm in its mount and install the pivot bolt.
-Tighten the pivot bolt lock nut to 575-625 ft-lb (See Torque Table). - 12.
-Follow the procedures for installation of the relay rod or tie rod.
+A maximum of six shims may be used. - 9.
+Remove the upper retaining ring, install the shims determined in step 8 onto the inner sleeve at upper inner race, and re-install the upper retaining ring.
+Check that upper retaining ring is properly seated in the groove of the inner sleeve. - 10.
+Place the steering arm assembly in its mount and install the pivot bolt.
+Tighten the pivot bolt lock nut to 575-625 ft-lb (See Torque Table).
+The bell crank assembly uses friction washers top and bottom between the sleeve and the cradle.
+It may be necessary to spread the cradle pocket slightly for installation.
+(Ref.
+P/N K712871-01) - 11.
+Follow the procedures for installation of the Relay Rod or tie rod.